Integrations in Multiple Regions

 Importing an integration's YAML definition

-Once you have the YAML definition of your integration, you can import the integration through the UI or using prism
+Once you have the integration's YAML definition, you can import the integration through the UI or using prism

 .

-In the integration designer, you can open up the Integration details modal once again, and then time select Import.
+In the integration designer, open the Integration details modal again, then select Import.

 Using prism, run prism integrations:import --path ./my-file.yaml